 Retirement Community: Health and Nutrition

-Dining is an important experience for residents at a retirement community.
+Dining is an important experience for residents of a retirement community.
 It’s more than just a healthy meal; it’s also a social highlight for the residents.
-This is why many senior communities focus not only on the importance of healthy nutrition, which is essential for seniors, but also on making the food delicious and the dining experience pleasant.
+This is why many senior communities focus not only on the importance of healthy nutrition, which is essential for seniors but also on making the food delicious and the dining experience pleasant.
 But preparing fine food for a large group of seniors isn’t easy.
 Innovation is the name of the game.
 Seniors have unique nutritional needs, both as a group and as individuals.

-When planning meals for seniors, factors such as decreased ability to taste, medication side effects and changing appetites must be considered.
-In addition to religious or cultural diet restrictions, seniors also often need special diets to help manage chronic illnesses such as hypertension, heart disease and diabetes.
-Communities must also be prepared to help new residents who are obese to slim down, or to help new residents who are underweight regain muscle mass.
+When planning meals for seniors, factors such as decreased ability to taste, medication side effects, and changing appetites must be considered.
+In addition to religious or cultural diet restrictions, seniors also often need special diets to help manage chronic illnesses such as hypertension, heart disease, and diabetes.
+Communities must also be prepared to help new residents who are obese to slim down or to help new residents who are underweight regain muscle mass.
 How do senior living communities manage to achieve these varied goals while maintaining a rich dining experience for elderly residents?
 There are some interesting and innovative ways that senior communities are promoting health and happiness through a commitment to nutrition and great food.

 The preferences of residents are a key factor in menu creation at senior communities.
 Communities consult with their residents as a first step of the menu planning process.
 Dialogue between residents and dining staff is important.
 Communities will also poll their residents or ask for favorite recipes that residents made for their families.
 All this is to make dining as resident-centered as possible.

 The orchestration of a menu at senior living communities is by no means an ad hoc process.
 Communities make sure that the food is nutritious and appetizing as possible.
-In many communities there can be a large selection of entrees on the menu.
+In many communities, there can be a large selection of entrees on the menu.
 This can assist residents in staying within their dietary restrictions and yet enjoy a delicious meal.

 Senior living communities personalize the dining experience.
 At many communities the dining staff will walk from table to table during meal time, getting to know the residents and welcoming feedback about the food.
 Residents with certain dietary restrictions can usually be accommodated.